IntrospectiveSystems/xGraph/Web/WebViewer/README.md

 The WebViewer entity is the Apex and only entity of the WebViewer Module.
 This entity requires its Setup and Start functions to be invoked during the same stage of Nexus startup.

-The main functionality of this entity is to start up an http server and on connection a webserver for interfacing a browers based xGraph System to one that is server based.
-Communication between these two Systems is done by the ServerProxy Module on the server and the WebProxy on the browser.
-Both of these Modules interface with the WebViewer programatically.
+The main functionality of this entity is to start up an http server and, on connection, a webserver for interfacing a brower-side xGraph System to one another xGraph System.
+Communication between these two Systems is done by the ServerProxy Module (server side) and the WebProxy on the browser.
+Both of these Modules interface with WebViewer programatically.

 ## How To Use